 How Enterprise Search can help your business

-Become familiar with the architectural and business-wise benefits of implementing an enterprise search in your organisation.
+Become familiar with the architectural and business-wise benefits of implementing an enterprise search in your organization.

-An enterprise search does not necessarily fit every organisation.
+An enterprise search does not necessarily fit every organization.
 While everyone needs a search on their website, it may be overkill with an advanced search solution.
-However, if your organisation has large amounts of data stored in several sources, enterprise search is probably the right choice.
+However, if your organization has large amounts of data stored in several sources, enterprise search is probably the right choice.
 And here are some benefits you can expect.

 Today there is more data than ever, thanks to automation, business intelligence, and other capturing methods.
 The enormous amounts of information poses many challenges, and one of them is the timely retrieval of relevant data for employees and decision makers.

 AIMultiple highlights the high cost of finding information by referencing three studies from SearchYourCloud, McKinsey, and IDC.
 The results from these studies speak volumes: